 Number of leaves per plant: In table 1, the treatment F1, which involved fertigation at 100 per cent of the recommended fertilizer dose, recorded the highest average number of leaves at 9.50.
 Meanwhile, the treatment F3, where fertigation was applied at just 60 per cent of the recommended dose, showed the lowest average of 7.68 leaves.
 The results indicated that fertigation levels significantly influenced the number of leaves produced.
 Between mulched and unmulched conditions, the higher mean number of leaves (8.92) were noticed under mulched conditions and the effect of mulch was statistically significant over unmulched treatments.
 Among the various interactions between fertigation and mulch, the maximum number of leaves (10.33) were observed under F1M1 (fertigation at 100% recommended dose of fertilizer through water soluble fertilizer + polyethylene mulch), while, minimum number of leaves (7.67) were recorded F3M0 (fertigation at 60% recommended dose of fertilizer through water soluble fertilizer).
 Under treatment F4M1 (surface irrigation with 100% recommended dose of fertilizer + polyethylene mulch) the number of leaves was 9.00, whereas, under F4M0 (surface irrigation with 100% recommended dose of fertilizer) the mean number of leaves was 8.33.
 The statistical analysis revealed that interaction between fertigation and mulch had non-significant effect.

 The increase in the number of leaves might have been due to the enhanced availability of nitrogen (N) and phosphorus (P), which were crucial for the synthesis of proteins and carbohydrates.
 This effect might have developed gradually during the growth phases, ultimately leading to a higher leaf production (Neary et al. 1995).
 Furthermore, keeping the crop foliage dry might have led to a decrease in pest presence on the leaves, resulting in a higher leaf count per plant.
 These results were similar to those given by Nayak et al. (2018), Antony and Singandhupe (2004) and Kapoor et al. (2017).
-The highest number of leaves in the mulched treatments may be attributed to the microclimate created by the mulch, which provides favorable conditions for the production of a greater number of leaves in the plants.
+The highest number of leaves in the mulch treatments may be attributed to the microclimate created by the mulch, which provides favorable conditions for the production of a greater number of leaves in the plants.
 The findings were similar to those of Ahshrafuzzaman et al. (2011), Gessesew and Gebreslassie (2017) and Yimer (2020).

 Neck thickness: In table 1, within all the fertigation levels, the highest mean neck thickness of 0.85 cm was recorded under treatment F1 (fertigation at 100% of the recommended fertilizer dose), while the lowest mean neck thickness of 0.70 cm was observed in treatment F3 (fertigation at 60% of the recommended dose).
 The effect of fertigation on neck thickness was found to be significant.
-In mulched conditions, the mean neck thickness was higher at 0.78 cm compared to unmulched treatments, indicating a significant effect of mulch on neck thickness.
+In mulched conditions, the mean neck thickness was higher at 0.78 cm compared to unmulch treatments, indicating a significant effect of mulch on neck thickness.
 Among all interaction treatments, the maximum neck thickness of 0.85 cm was noted in F1M1 (fertigation at 100% of the recommended dose using water-soluble fertilizer with polyethylene mulch), while the minimum neck thickness of 0.69 cm was recorded in F3M0 (fertigation at 60% of the recommended dose using water-soluble fertilizer).
 The treatment F4M1 (surface irrigation with 100% recommended fertilizer and polyethylene mulch) resulted in a neck thickness of 0.76 cm, whereas F4M0 (surface irrigation with 100% recommended fertilizer) reported 0.74 cm.
 However, the interaction between fertigation and mulch was found to be non-significant.